stacks-network/docs/_develop/mining_intro.md

 For each app mining cohort, there is determined a “pot” of total earnings that will get paid to apps.
 For the Alpha run, Blockstack paid a total of $25,000 USD.
-Starting in December, Blockstack will pay $100,000 USD and the awards will be paid out in Bitcoin.
+Starting in December 2018, Blockstack will pay $100,000 USD and the awards will be paid out in Bitcoin.

 The top app gets paid 20% of the total pot.
 So, for a pot of $100k, the top app receives $20,000 USD.
 The next app gets paid 20% of the remaining pot.
 The